-On 31 December 2023, the Audit Committee consists of 3 directors as shown below:
+On 31 December 2024, the Audit Committee consists of 3 directors as shown below:

 Name of the directors Positions 1.
-Mrs. Vachira Na Ranong 1 Chairman of the Audit Committee / Independent Director 2.
+Mr. Chusak Salee 1 Chairman of the Audit Committee / Independent Director 2.
 Dr. Thanisorn Dejthamrong Audit Committee member / Independent Director 3.
 Mr. Thirawat Sarindu Audit Committee member / Independent Director

 Remark: 1 The director with sufficient knowledge and experience to audit the credibility of the financial statement.
-Mrs. Vachira Na Ranong graduated with a bachelor's degree majoring in finance and banking at the Faculty of Commerce and Accountancy, Chulalongkorn University, and a master's degree in Business Administration at Marshall University, USA.
-Currently, Mrs. Vachira is a Association Advisor of the Thai Investor Association.
+Mr. Chusak Salee formerly held the position of risk management committee and audit committee of companies in the financial business.
 (More details are given in the Attachment 1 Details of Directors, Management, Controlling Persons, Chief Financial Officer, Chief Accountant and Secretary of the Company.)

-Secretary of the Audit Committee: Mrs. Wanna Laicharoenwong
+Secretary of the Audit Committee: Mrs. Katika Kusawadee